ethereum/solidity-examples/README.md

 ### Style

-`npm ts-lint` - will run TS-lint on the entire library.
+`npm run ts-lint` - will run TS-lint on the entire library.

-`npm contracts-lint` - will run [solhint](https://github.com/protofire/solhint) on all contracts.
+`npm run contracts-lint` - will run [solhint](https://github.com/protofire/solhint) on all contracts.

 The standard library should serve as an (or perhaps *the*) example of strict, idiomatic Solidity.
 This means all code should follow the style guide and the practices and patterns laid out at https://solidity.readthedocs.org.